ben-2357/Torrentio-sh-Setup-Guide/README.md

  3. A [DuckDNS](https://www.duckdns.org/) account with ports TCP 80 and  TCP 443 forwarded on your router.
 [Here's a great video tutorial](https://www.youtube.com/watch?v=B9jH8QPsVOw). ****Note: This is only required for remote access outside of your home wifi.****

- 4. About 15 minutes (not including Linux install)
+ 4. About 15-30 minutes excluding the time installing Linux takes

 ## Install Docker (simply copy and paste the commands)